amyleadem/issue-template/proposal-template.md

 -->

 ### Implementation plan
-_Add details about how this component should be implemented._
+_Add details about how this plan should be implemented._
 - _Will the component be implemented in phases?_
 - _Are there any potential blockers?_
-- _Are there any dependencies that must be resolved before moving forward?_
+- _Are there any dependencies?_

 ### Testing plan
-_Explain how the component will be tested._
+_Explain how to test this component._
 - _What kinds of tests will need to be performed?_
 - _Which elements and/or interactions will need to be tested?_
-- _Are any special audiences that should be included in user testing?_
+- _Are there any specific audiences that should be included in user testing?_

 ### Documentation
-_Identify any documentation requirements._
+_Identify any documentation updates._
 <!-- Note: all new components will need a component page. -->

 ## Supporting evidence
 _Provide links to any compelling research or other findings that support this proposal._

-## Potential drawbacks
+## Potential drawbacks and alternatives considered
 _Share why we should NOT pursue this proposal._
 - _How does the estimated level of effort compare with the expected benefit?_
 - _Are there any audiences that might find it difficult to use this component?_
 - _Are there any complications with using assistive technologies?_

-## Alternatives considered
-_Explain which alternatives you have considered and explain their advantages and disadvantages_
+_Explain which alternatives you have considered and explain their advantages and disadvantages._
-- _Why did you chose the proposed solution over other possibilities?_
+- _Why did you choose the proposed solution over other possibilities?_

 ## Unknowns
 _Identify any questions that need to be answered before approving this proposal._

 ## References (Optional)
-_List any information sources used to create this proposal._
+_List any resources used to help create this proposal._

-## Available resources (Optional)
+## Community support (Optional)
-_Tag any volunteers who are willing to help design, develop, or test this component._
+_If there are any volunteers who are willing to help design, develop, or test this component, tag them here._

 ## Endorsements (Optional)
 _If there is significant support from a given agency or group, include their name(s) here and tag any stakeholders._